How and why brands need to adapt to voice search marketing

 The most natural fit for voice search is shops.
 But, local businesses and B2C marketers will also want to adapt to voice search marketing too.
 All brands can develop their strategies to make the most of the opportunities that voice search brings.

 One such example of this is Ryanair.
 They recently enabled Alexa voice recognition to allow its customers to search for flights, hotels, and flight status information.
 According to an article by The Drum, the customer asks their MyRyanair account a query, and receives a verbal response detailing the information requested.
 The Drum notes that while ‘this is an “information service” for now, flight bookings are in development and should be rolled out in the coming months.’

 3- Start working for ‘position zero’

-Search Engine Land believes that whereas traditional SEO compels brands to work for the top spot on the results page, whether via organic or paid-for means, when it comes to voice search ‘position zero’ is the new number one.
+Search Engine Land believes that whereas traditional SEO compels brands to work for the top spot on the results page, whether via organic or paid-for means, when it comes to voice search marketing, ‘position zero’ is the new number one.

 Search Engine Land points out that ‘when a featured snippet is populated for a query, voice search devices read the snippet and source aloud,’ effectively declaring them an authority or expert on the specific topic and centralising the importance of snippets for performing well on voice search.